milador/RaspberryPi-Joystick/XACGamepad/README.md

 <img align="center" src="./Images/Pi4_XAC_Setup_Diagram.png" width="50%" height="50%" alt="raspberry pi 4 B XAC setup assembly"/>
 </p>

-  1. Connect the (USB C Male to USB A Male) cable to the (USB C Female) port of RaspberryPi 4 B.
+  1. Connect the (USB C Male to USB C Female Data and Power Splitter) cable to the (USB C Female) port of RaspberryPi 4 B.

-  2. Connect the other end of (USB C Male to USB A Male) cable to (USB A Female to Dual USB Male Extra Power Data Y Extension) Cable.
+  2. Connect the (USB C Male to USB A Male) cable to the (USB C Female) data port of (USB C Male to USB C Female Data and Power Splitter) cable.

   3. Insert the flashed micro SD card with the latest version of Raspbian OS into micro SD card slot.